Mayo Clinic | April 2014

 There is no known cure for peripheral neuropathy and except in the case of diabetes mellitus, where tight glucose control has been reported to effect improvement(26,27).
-Treatment has been directed largely at relieving symptoms rather than treating the underlying cause.
-A common TENS is a simple, non-invasive treatment for neuropathic pain based on the gate control theory(28). that proposes stimulation of large myelinated A fibers inhibits transmission of painful afferent impulses from A ? and C fibers to the dorsal horn of the spinal cord, thereby closing the gate.
+The treatment has been directed largely at relieving symptoms rather than treating the underlying cause.
+A common TENS is a simple, non-invasive treatment for neuropathic pain based on the gate control theory(28). that proposes stimulation of large myelinated A-fibers inhibits transmission of painful afferent impulses from A ? and C fibers to the dorsal horn of the spinal cord, thereby closing the gate.
 This hypothesis may be too simplistic, as central mechanisms may be involved.
 Furthermore, TENS therapy may not change C or A? mediated thresholds or perceptions (e.g. cold, warmth, cold or heat pain, vibration or touch)(29).
-TENS may be useful for localized neuropathic pain related to diabetes and other conditions, and often leads to improvement of pain that diminishes with cessation of TENS use(17,18,29) was overall improvement in Peripheral Neuropathy pain at twelve weeks of treatment.
+TENS may be useful for localized neuropathic pain related to diabetes and other conditions and often leads to improvement of pain that diminishes with the cessation of TENS use(17,18,29) was an overall improvement in Peripheral Neuropathy pain at twelve weeks of treatment.
 Current evidence-based guidelines conclude TENS is "probably effective in lessening the pain of painful diabetic neuropathy and improving quality of life" (Bril et al)(13).
-The primary method of action is that of blocking the nerve path by over stimulating the nerve cell with a foreign waveform simple squarewave) delivered at a higher rate than 7.83 hz (the rate required for a nerve cell to repolarize).
+The primary method of action is that of blocking the nerve path by over stimulating the nerve cell with a foreign waveform simple squarewave) delivered at a higher rate than 7.83 Hz (the rate required for a nerve cell to repolarize).

 The ReBuilder is distinctly different from traditional TENS units.
 From "scrambling" types of electrical stimulation, its design opens the nerve paths rather than closing them.
 It also improves the microcirculation, re-polarizes and re-educates the nerves to follow the correct pathways rather than to confuse the nerve fibers.
 Its simple design allows for home use.
 Recent versions include silver impregnated gloves and stockings for home use, to avoid the electrolyte bath, further simplifying the treatment process and making it portable.